 Since 2015, the Swiss government has published a recommendation for the energy policies in cantons.
 These regulations should include a requirement for PV in every new building.
-In some cantons (e.g. Vaud), a requirement of including about 10 W PV per square meter of heated area for new buildings is already implemented, others are expected to adapt their cantonal energy acts accordingly in the coming years.
+In a majority of cantons, a requirement of including about 10 W PV per square meter of heated area for new buildings is already implemented.
 It is also recommended to include 10% renewable energy when the heating system has to be retrofitted.
 PV can be an option, among others.

-A negative measure hindering PV development are the restrictions on installing PV systems in some cities (for example for places listed as UNESCO World Heritage), enforce restrictions on installing PV systems on roofs (color of modules/frames, module layout) and sometimes purely reject ridge, orientation, or even pure rejection), which also hinders PV development.
+A negative measure hindering PV development are the restrictions on installing PV systems in some cities (for example for places listed as UNESCO World Heritage), enforce restrictions on installing PV systems on roofs (colour of modules/frames, module layout) and sometimes purely reject ridge, orientation, or even pure rejection), which also hinders PV development.

-2021 is marked by several measure aimed at lightening the administrative burden process to install PV.
+Recent years are marked by several measure aimed at lightening the administrative burden process to install PV.
 Smaller installations are free of some of the previously needed authorization, systems in industrial and agricultural zones do not require a building permit anymore under some conditions.